Pupil Premium

 Pupil premium strategy statement

-This statement details our school’s use of pupil premium (and recovery premium for the 2022 to 2023 academic year) funding to help improve the attainment of our disadvantaged students (2022-2025).
+This statement details our school’s use of pupil premium (and recovery premium) funding to help improve the attainment of our disadvantaged students.

 It outlines our pupil premium strategy, how we intend to spend the funding in this academic year and the effect that last year’s spending of pupil premium had within our school.